CyberNerd404/StickyNotes-App/README.md

 # StickyNotes-App
 **Sticky Notes** is an Android application 📱 using Realm Database.
 Developed by CyberNerd.
-⍟ Offline Application no need to connect with the Internet **Quick Snippet Application for Daily Task**
+⍟ Offline Application no need to connect with the Internet. data save in local cache.
+**Quick Snippet Application for Daily Task**